Designing Greater Mobility

 - Thompson Lane

-Based on feedback from residents, and in order to improve mobility, a number of turnarounds or Texas U-turns will be added to facilitate connectivity and the movement of local traffic.
-The Texas U-turns will be located at Loyola Lane, Martin Luther King Boulevard, near Harold Court, and at Montopolis Drive.
-These non-signalized Texas U-turns will, in most cases, allow drivers to reach the other side of the new expressway at least as fast as they do today, and im many cases, even faster.
+Based on feedback from residents, and in order to improve mobility, a number of turnarounds or Texas U-turns are added to facilitate connectivity and the movement of local traffic.
+The Texas U-turns are located at Loyola Lane, Martin Luther King Boulevard, near Harold Court, and at Montopolis Drive.
+These non-signalized Texas U-turns, in most cases, allow drivers to reach the other side of the new expressway at least as fast as they did prior to construction, and in many cases, even faster.

-By removing the five existing signalized cross streets and incorporating non-signalized U-turns, travel times will be comparable, and in some cases faster, in the future condition despite added travel distance, all due to greater overall mobility throughout the entire corridor.
+By removing the five existing signalized cross streets and incorporating non-signalized U-turns, travel times are comparable, and in some cases faster, than prior to construction despite added travel distance, all due to greater overall mobility throughout the entire corridor.